 From all sequences and for each marker, we built phylogenetic trees with FastTree (Price et al., 2010) and Phangorn R package (Schliep, 2011) after a multiple alignment of sequences with Mafft (Katoh et al., 2009).
 Figure 3 shows the diversity of the 118 ITS1 sequences from a phylogenetic point of view.
 Phylogenetic trees for other markers are available on Recherche Data Gouv platform (https://doi.org/10.57745/AZNJFE).

 Database construction was crucial for benchmarking and was necessary in our case because many sequences are absent in public databanks.
-Figure 4 shows the best hits of the 469 sequences after a blast against each representative databank (UNITE for ITS, SILVA for D1/D2 and nt for RPB2).
+Figure 4 shows the best hits of the 469 sequences after a blast against each representative databank (UNITE v9.0 for ITS, SILVA v138 for D1/D2 and nt release 2021-07-30 for RPB2).
 If the sequence is present in the databank, the corresponding point is at the top right of the graph.
 If no hit is found, the corresponding point is at the bottom left of the graph.
 In the middle of the graph are points corresponding to sequences for which the percentage of identity and coverage are less than one hundred percent.
 This result illustrates the incompleteness of public databases for food ecosystems, particularly for RPB2 sequences.